Qualtrics partners with the DAISY Foundation to honor nurses around the world

 “Meaningful recognition matters, and nurses are the heartbeat of healthcare.
 With the pressures on nursing so pervasive and detrimental, every single healthcare organization is focused on keeping their nursing staff - and keeping them engaged.
 By partnering with the DAISY Foundation - and with our recent hire of nursing, quality and patient experience leader Dr. Denise Venditti, DNP, MHA, RN, CPXP into the role of industry advisor - Qualtrics is making bold and meaningful investments in the profession and in nurses everywhere,” said Qualtrics Chief Medical Officer Dr. Adrienne Boissy.

-For her part, Dr. Denise Venditti, healthcare industry advisor at Qualtric, stated: “I’ve experienced and seen firsthand what a difference receiving positive feedback from those who matter can make on the lives of nurses.
+Dr. Denise Venditti, healthcare industry advisor at Qualtrics, stated: “I’ve experienced and seen firsthand what a difference receiving positive feedback from those who matter can make on the lives of nurses.
 With burnout and attrition rates stubbornly high, meaningful recognition helps organizations tie nurses back to their purpose and create an environment that supports extraordinary care and nurse well-being.”

 LEAVE A COMMENT: